-The news came about a week before I was told that my play SPIT HOOD would not progress in the Queensland Theatre Company Premier's Drama Award.
+My play SPIT HOOD would not progress in the Queensland Theatre Company Premier's Drama Award.

 This came as no surprise to me.
 One of the judges on the QTC panel had assaulted me during a production of Louis Nowra's CROW in the 90s - when I found out she was on the judging panel, I immediately offered to pull my play from the award.
 I was asked not to.
 I left the play in.
 As one of the ten finalists I knew there was no chance of winning.

 Unfortunately -The industry is mostly run by a small group of individuals who gather at festivals, conferences and other events to ensure their seasons are all in sync - making sure that the money, personnel and infrastructure are all used to tell stories that are palatable, lacking in strength and written by friends and adherents of the cause.
 That cause?
 To stay in business.
 To never challenge the status quo.
 To make spectacle...rather than testimony.

 My testimony is this.
 That theatre should be a place where alternative and sometimes frightening ideas are presented...so as to awaken the sleeping giant in every audience member.
 Once awakened, that individual leaves the theatre with a new and invigorated outlook on their place in the world.
 I remember leaving the theatre at the end of Angels In America.
 Perturbed, grateful and with more compassion than I had walking in.

 I once heard Stephen Sewell ( playwright of the New Internationalist fame ) remark on radio that theatre has become the plaything of the rich.

 Of course it has - especially when our theatres are named after rich business families.
 Once Australia becomes a republic, I hope there are fewer theatres named "HER MAJESTY's".

 Perhaps we could take a leaf out of Joe Papp's book and just have a PUBLIC THEATRE.